COOP Logo

 Play it smart with your appetite.
 Slow your chewing of regular meals and munch on water-filled, high bulk food (like apple slices or a carrot).
 These foods make you feel full without giving you a lot of calories.

-• Try to cut back on some fats in your diet.
 Broil or bake foods rather than frying them.
 Chicken may have less fat than beef but when deep fried, chicken has twice as much fat as a hamburger.
 Select lean cuts of meat.
 Eat fish and poultry instead of red meats.
 Use low-fat or non-fat milk products.
 Cut down on hidden fat in fried foods, foods served with heavy sauces or gravies, pastries, and even chocolates.
 Reduce milk to 2% fat or less.
 You won't notice much difference in taste.

 Exercise and Weight Control